 The final rate a business pays is no longer set by American Express.
 The markup charged by the processor dictates the final total rate.
 Markups applied by processors will differ, and businesses that don’t shop markups will overpay.

-Knowing how OptBlue functions and the base rates paid by processors will allow your business to shop effectively for the most competitive markup.
+Knowing base costs and how OptBlue functions will allow your business to shop effectively for the most competitive markup.

 Related Article: Did OptBlue Backfire for Small Businesses?

-As of 2017, most processors support OptBlue.
-In some cases, businesses that were accepting Amex prior to the introduction of OptBlue may still be on an older pricing model.
-If you're confused on your options with Amex or want to find out if switching to OptBlue can save your business money, use CardFellow's free quote request tool to see how much you'll pay.
+As of 2018, most processors support OptBlue.
+However, some businesses may still be on an older pricing model.
+If you’re confused on your options with Amex or want to find out if switching to OptBlue can save your business money, use CardFellow’s free quote request tool to see how much you’ll pay.